INSIDE DHL - MEET OUR PEOPLE

 Education: Shanghai University of International Business and Economics

 A great platform is fundamental.

-At DHL, each trainee has to rotate within the organization for three years before finding a permanent department to work for.
-As part of the trainee program one do not only have to be a quick learner and work hard at each departments, but also give advice to the departments on how to work in a more efficient and integrated way.
+At DHL, each trainee has to rotate within the organisation for three years before finding a permanent department to work for.
+As part of the trainee programme one do not only have to be a quick learner and work hard at each departments, but also give advice to the departments on how to work in a more efficient and integrated way.

 Initially, the workload was heavy and Ben worried about not having enough time to closely inspect the work and eventually identify errors or other problems.
 However, later on he found out things were not as he expected them.